 How does it work?

-Our process is designed to be as EASY as possible – you could be up and running in as little as 5-10 minutes.
+You could be up and running in as little as 5-10 minutes.

 1. Select the Virtual Assistant Legal Bundle in the Shop and click Add To Cart.

 2. Proceed to Checkout and complete your purchase.

 3. You will receive an email with a download link immediately after you have completed your purchase.

 4. Open the documents in Microsoft Word and complete the highlighted fields with your personal information (name, ABN etc).
 Your documents will be ready to go in minutes!